Oil slides below $41 as U.S. inventory rise revives glut worries | MarketScreener

 By Laura Sanicola

-Oil fell more than 2% to below $41 a barrel on Wednesday after U.S. data showed crude inventories rose to a record high, reviving worries of a persistent glut due to weak demand during the lingering coronavirus crisis.
+Oil slid below $41 a barrel on Wednesday after U.S. data showed crude inventories rose to a record high, reviving worries of a persistent glut due to weak demand during the lingering coronavirus crisis.

-Crude stocks rose by 5.7 million barrels in the week to June 5 to 538.1 million barrels, according to a report from the U.S. Energy Information Administration .
-[EIA/S]
+Crude stocks rose by 5.7 million barrels in the week to June 5 to 538.1 million barrels, according to a U.S. Energy Information Administration report.

 The build exceeded analysts' expectations but was smaller than the build of 8.4 million barrels reported on Tuesday by the American Petroleum Institute, an industry group.
-[API/S]

 "As with the broader economy we are seeing a rebound but not one that puts us where we were a year ago," said Matt Smith, director of commodity research at Clipper Data.